frappe/erpnext_documentation/user/manual/en/accounts/payment-terms.md

 ![Payment Terms]({{docs_base_url}}/assets/img/accounts/payment-terms.png)

 ## 1. How to create a Payment Term

 1. Go to the Payment Term list and click on New.
 1. Enter a name for the Payment Term (eg: 50% post shipment).
 1. Enter the Invoice portion.
-If you enter 30, the portions will be 30 and 70 percent of the Invoice amount.
+If you enter 50, the portion will be 50 percent of the Invoice amount.
 1. Select a Due Date type.
 1. Under Credit Days enter the number of days after which the remaining amount has to be paid.
 1. Save.